Child & Language Development

 -

-How her IEP goals are being met, and whether or not the provided accommodations are effective for Jo.
+How are her IEP goals being met, and are the provided accommodations adequate for Jo?

 Development of an Elementary-Aged Student